hasanbaig/CodeShuffler/README.md

     "return max_val": "return n"
 }
 ```
-Note that the incorrect lines delimiter and incorrect_lines variable name must be copied verbatim.
+Note that the "Incorrect lines below" delimiter and incorrect_lines variable name must be copied verbatim.
 More snippets are also available
 at codeshuffler/codefiles/snippets.

 ### ExamShuffler Instructions